NUKnightLab/git-deploy/README.md

    the `AWS setup for S3 static file deployment` section below for more information

+## Extra playbooks

+git-deploy has a set of builtin playbooks useful for most projects.
+Projects that require some extra work can use custom playbooks.
+These are standard Ansible playbooks that go in the deploy directory for the project and are named playbook.*.yml.
+Playbooks in that format will be automatically executed after the standard playbook set.

 ### AWS setup for S3 static file deployment

 Static file sync to S3 requires the AWS cli command to be installed and